npeterso2018/Traffic-Simulator/README.md

 In PyCharm CE, go to Preferences... > Project: Freeway Simulator > Project Interpreter.
 Press the plus sign in the bottom left corner and search "Graphics."
 You want the package created by John Zelle.
 Install the package, and then the program should run correctly.
 Poke around and change up the file, take a look, hopefully I explained each function well!
 There are many different variables at the beginning of the file that can be changed!

-Planned updates:
+PLANNED UPDATES:

-Exits
+-Exits

-Toll booths and Toll lanes
+-Toll booths and Toll lanes

-Ability to simulate without graphics, but on a much larger scale
+-Ability to simulate without graphics, but on a much larger scale

-Different scenarios, demonstrating the functionality of the simulation
+-Different scenarios, demonstrating the functionality of the simulation

-Potential updates:
+POTENTIAL UPDATES:

-Traffic cops
+-Traffic cops

-Two-way traffic
+-Two-way traffic

-Better graphics (would take a really long time)
+-Better graphics (would take a really long time)